tabrezm/dotfiles/README.md

 ## macOS Terminal

-The GitHub Dark Dimmer theme is a port of the corresponding [VS Code theme](https://github.com/primer/github-vscode-theme) by Primer.
+The GitHub Dark Dimmed theme is a port of the corresponding [VS Code theme](https://github.com/primer/github-vscode-theme) by Primer.

 0. Install the SFMono Nerd Fonts.